Home » Biblical Meanings » Biblical Meaning of the Color Red

 • The red blood that gives life to all creatures.

-See Also: Biblical Meaning Of Amelia
+See Also: Biblical Meaning of Dreams About War

 Red in Important Bible Stories